Createdd/Writing/2018/articles/MLIntroP1.md

 ---

 This wraps up the first part.
-In the next one neural networks will be described.
+In the next one, neural networks will be described.
 Stay tuned!

 ---